afsungur/mongodb-ticker-analysis-atlas-app/README.md

 This repository includes the complete export of the Atlas App Services Application, Financial Ticker Analysis.
 Please follow the guideline below to make it ready for use.

-- Time to complete: 30 minutes after Atlas Cluster has been provisioned
+- Time to complete: 30 minutes after an Atlas Cluster has been provisioned

 ## Pre-Requisites